Arizona Ends Income Taxation on Gold & Silver Coins

 Under House Bill 2014, introduced by Representative Mark Finchem (R-Tucson), Arizona taxpayers will simply back out all “gains” and “losses” on any precious metals that are in legal tender form and reported on their federal tax returns from the calculation of their Arizona adjusted gross income (AGI).

-If taxpayers own gold or silver to protect themselves against the devaluation of America’s paper currency, thanks to the inflationary practices of the Federal Reserve, they frequently end up with a “gain” when exchanging those metals back into dollars.
+To protect themselves against the devaluation of America’s paper currency, thanks to the inflationary practices of the Federal Reserve, they frequently end up with a “gain” when exchanging those metals back into dollars.
 However, this is not necessarily a real gain in terms of a gain in actual purchasing power.
 This “gain” is often a nominal gain because of the slow but steady devaluation of the dollar.
 Yet the government nevertheless assesses a tax.

 Sound Money Defense League, former presidential candidate Congressman Ron Paul, Keith Weiner of the Gold Standard Institute, and Campaign for Liberty helped secure passage of HB 2014 because it begins to dismantle the Federal Reserve’s monopoly on money.